Manitoba: a province with a rich history and economic potential

-Manitoba is often considered one of Canada's most beautiful provinces, and it's easy to see why – it's home to over 110,000 lakes of various sizes!
+Manitoba is often called one of Canada's most beautiful provinces, and it's no wonder why – it's home to over 110,000 lakes of various sizes!

 In this article, we'll cover the following topics: